A gene that could be the cause of why some people are more susceptible to become obese has been found by scientists according to a new study.

-When scientists at the university silenced what could be the obesity gene in mice it resulted in a 50 percent reduction of ‘white fat’ which is the unhealthy fat associated not only with obesity but diabetes and heart disease.
+Scientists silenced what the believe is the obesity gene in mice.
+It resulted in a 50 percent reduction of ‘white fat’.
+This is the unhealthy fat associated with obesity and diseases like diabetes and heart disease.

-The researchers believe that suppressing the gene through drug therapy could potentially prevent fat from accumulating in people who are overweight or on their way in becoming so.
+Suppressing the gene through drug therapy could prevent fat from accumulating in people who are overweight.

 If their theory proves right this could be a huge boon for the global healthcare system.
-Obesity costs far outweigh war, violence and terrorism according to some reports and in the U.S. obesity adds $190bn every year to the healthcare bill which equates to 21 percent of total expenditure.
+Obesity costs far outweigh war, violence and terrorism according to reports.
+In the U.S. obesity adds $190bn every year to the healthcare bill which equates to 21 percent of total expenditure.

 James Johnson, a professor of cellular and physiological sciences at the university said, “Until now, we didn’t know how this gene affected obesity [but] this study shows how fundamental research can address major health problems and open up new avenues for drug discovery.”

-Of course a potential downside of a treatment like this could be people’s laziness which leads them to search out a ‘quick fix’ solution that allows them to continue with their unhealthy and sedentary lifestyle.
+A potential downside of such a treatment could lead people to believe there is a ‘quick fix’.
+Allowing them to continue with their unhealthy and sedentary lifestyle.

 This approach would surely cause other health issues to arise whether they’re obese or not.
 Healthy lifestyle habits would have to go hand-in-hand with such a treatment.